 After Bohr’s response, Einstein famously said that “God does not play dice”.
 Well, don’t think Bohr would lay down his guards.
 He responded to Einstein by advising him to “stop telling God what to do”.

 Quantum mechanics is very worthy of regard.
 But an inner voice tells me that this is not yet the right track.
 The theory yields much, but it hardly brings us closer to the Old One’s secrets.
 I, in any case, am convinced that He does not play dice – Albert Einstein.

 Well, my concluding remark would be that the EPR paradox is an awesome thought experiment.
 I mean, even Neil Bohr acknowledged it.
 Okay, maybe partially, but he did.
 So, we have reached the point to check out the next goal of this article.

 As a matter of fact, the way Einstein’s spooky theory was presented, was a bit confusing.
 I mean, even professional theoretical physicists were hesitant to even take a look.

 Years later, American physicist and philosopher David Bohm developed an alternative approach to the EPR experiment.

 Unlike the position-momentum correlation calculation; according to bohemian mechanics or Bohm formulation, EPR Paradox can be explained in terms of electron-positron pairs.
 Not to mention, the way Bohm interpreted the EPR experiment was quite easy to understand.

 Let’s take an example of an electron-positron pair in terms of spin-singlet.
-Suppose a decaying atom emits electron-positron pair in opposite direction.
+Suppose a decaying atom emits electron-positron pair in opposite directions.

 Don’t forget both went in the opposite direction.
 Moreover, like the uncertainty principle or so-called Copenhagen interpretation of quantum mechanics states, “it is impossible to determine both the position and momentum of electron or positron precisely.